From Lucera to San Severo

 The SP109 is not very busy at this hour, and luckily, the road has a wide shoulder, so vehicles keep a safe distance.
 Often, truck drivers greet us as they pass by, curious about these three hikers with backpacks, heading who knows where.
 Whenever possible, we leave the asphalt to walk through the surrounding fields.

-After the much-anticipated 5 km, we join the Pozzo delle Capre - Fiume Triolo branch, or rather, the dirt road that remains of this ancient cattle track.
-A quick note: the branches were secondary routes that connected the main cattle tracks.
-It’s no coincidence we’re using this route to pass from the Celano-Foggia track to the Tratturo Magno.
+After the much-anticipated 5 km, we join the Pozzo delle Capre - Fiume Triolo branch (Braccio), or rather, the dirt road that remains of this ancient cattle track.
+A quick note: the branches were secondary routes that connected the main tratturos.
+It’s no coincidence we’re using this route to pass from the Tratturo Celano-Foggia to the Tratturo Magno.

 As soon as we start walking along the branch, we encounter the first surprise: a marker for the Via Francigena del Sud.
 Once again, an old cattle track has been repurposed as a route for a modern pilgrimage trail.